Invergordon Destination Training 02-04-2026

 Commentary Rotation

-Six trainees share the microphone across Section 1 — the longest commentary block of the day.
-Each voice adds a new layer to the Highland story.
+Four trainees share the microphone across Section 1 — setting the Highland mood and building anticipation for Glenmorangie.
+Each voice adds a new layer to the story.

 Sections 2 & 3 | Stops 2 & 3